 Students utilizing Tuition Assistance are required to complete Financial Check-In by the deadline corresponding with their earliest term of enrollment.
 Online Tuition Assistance students may be eligible to receive a Financial Check-In extension when certain criteria are met.
 Visit our Financial Check-In guide for more information.

 Per the 2014 Department of Defense Memorandum of Understanding, federal Tuition Assistance and Veterans Affairs benefits cannot be used to pay for the same course(s).
 Students using Post-9/11 GI Bill® are the only exception to this policy.
 These students may use their Veterans Education Benefits to cover the remaining balance for courses not completely covered by Federal Tuition Assistance.
 In this case, GI Bill funding can only be used to pay the remaining balance between the amount of funding from Tuition Assistance and 100% of the tuition charged by the university.
 Online military students at Liberty University are eligible to receive a discounted tuition rate.
 Eligible undergraduate military students are charged $250 per credit hour, which is equal to the Tuition Assistance per credit hour rate for most branches.
 As a result, Tuition Assistance funding typically pays 100% of the tuition for undergraduate military students, so GI Bill funding is not required.
-This does not apply to the Coast Guard, as Tuition Assistance will only pay 75% of the tuition cost.
 Graduate military students receive a discount that brings their credit hour charge to $275 per credit hour, which TA typically will not cover in full.
-When TA does not cover the full cost of tuition (for example, Coast Guard students and graduate students), military students may be able to use their Post-9/11 GI Bill benefits for the remaining balance not covered by TA.
+When TA does not cover the full cost of tuition, military students may be able to use their Post-9/11 GI Bill benefits for the remaining balance not covered by TA.
 Students using the Post-9/11 GI Bill will have their enrollment certified with the VA for $0 if Tuition Assistance is covering the full cost of the course(s).
 This will generate a Housing and Book Stipend payment for the student for the duration of the course(s).
-Students should keep in mind that Active Duty students and their spouses are not eligible to receive BAH from their GI Bill benefits.
+Students should keep in mind that Active Duty students and their spouses are not eligible to receive Monthly Housing Allowance (MHA) from their GI Bill benefits.

 Service members may also be able to use GI Bill benefits concurrently with federal Tuition Assistance through Top Up.
 The Top-Up benefit may only be used with the Chapter 30 Montgomery GI Bill: Active Duty, to receive from the VA those tuition costs that exceed, or are not authorized in, the amount of TA provided to the service member by his or her military branch.
 The concurrent use of GI Bill benefits and TA will never exceed 100 percent of the actual costs of tuition.

-The Post 9/11 GI Bill does not have a Top-Up option.
+The Post-9/11 GI Bill does not have a Top-Up option.
 However, the VA does allow students to combine these two benefits as long as the tuition does not exceed 100%.
-For example, if a student is approved for $250 in Tuition Assistance, $500 could be certified under the Post-9/11 GI Bill.
+For example, if a student is approved for $250 in Tuition Assistance, the remaining $500 of the $750 course could be certified under the Post-9/11 GI Bill.
 This payment would be sent directly to the school and applied to the student account based on the percentage of eligibility.
 For more information about the Post-9/11 GI Bill, please see the Post-9/11 GI Bill webpage.

 Students eligible for Veterans Education Benefits will have their enrollment certified with the VA.
-If Federal Tuition Assistance is applied towards a course that is certified afterwards, the certification for Veterans Benefits will be either amended (Post-9/11) to account for the Tuition Assistance, or terminated (all other GI Bill chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.
+If Federal Tuition Assistance is applied toward a course that is certified, the certification for Veterans Benefits will either be amended (Post-9/11) to account for the Tuition Assistance, or terminated (all other GI Bill chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.

 Students will be responsible to repay any Tuition Assistance funds for grades that are not deemed successful.
 The following grades are acceptable and will not be recouped: